Department of Biology

 http://www.uab.edu/biology/

-Interim Chair: Dr. Karolina M. Mukhtar
+Chair: Dr. Karolina M. Mukhtar

 The Department of Biology has experienced faculty dedicated to research and teaching with interests ranging from the molecular to the ecological level.
 The broad expertise of our faculty allows diverse emphasis in cellular, molecular, developmental, environmental, and evolutionary biology, genetics and genomics, bioinformatics, healthy aging, marine, and organismal biology.
 Our faculty have been recognized by the University and by national and international biological organizations for their excellence in research and teaching.

 The curriculum in biology provides general and specific courses for non-majors and prepares the major for graduate study in biology; the professional schools of human and veterinary medicine, dentistry, optometry, and allied health sciences.
-Additionally, the curriculum prepares the non-major and major students with the knowledge required for careers in secondary science education, environmental education, wildlife management in both the public and private sectors, and other careers dependent upon comprehension of biological sciences.
+Additionally, the curriculum prepares the non-major and major students with the knowledge required for careers in private biotechnology sector, secondary science education, environmental education, wildlife management in both the public and private sectors, bio-entrepreneurship, and other careers dependent upon comprehension of biological sciences.
 The Department of Biology also has a well-established Honors curriculum for those students who excel in academics and wish to participate in biological research.
-This program allows students to conduct research under the mentorship of faculty in the Department of Biology or the School of Medicine, and to graduate with departmental honors.
-The department offers the following B.S. degrees in biology as well as a minor in biology:
+This program allows students to conduct research under the mentorship of faculty in the Department of Biology or the Heersink School of Medicine, and to graduate with departmental honors.
+Many of the exciting and dynamic courses offered in the Department of Biology are in the online format; from hybrid to fully online.
+This options allows students a greater flexibility with work-life balance and the ability to take advantage of outstanding courses from remote locations.

 1. Major in Biology – Integrative Biology Concentration